browserengineering/book/book/styles.md

     in the sequence will work fine as long as no one strings more than 16 selectors together.

+*Important*: a CSS property-value pair can be marked "important" using the `!important` syntax, like this:

+    #banner a { color: black !important; }

+This gives that property-value pair (but not other pairs in the same block!) a higher priority.
+Parse and implement `!important`, giving any property-value pairs marked this way a priority 10 000 higher than normal property-value pairs.

-*Ancestor Selectors*: an ancestor selector is the inverse of a descendant selector - it styles an ancestor according to the presence of a descendant.
+*Ancestor Selectors*: An ancestor selector is the inverse of a descendant selector---it styles an ancestor according to the presence of a descendant.
 This feature is one of the benefits provided by the [`:has` syntax](https://drafts.csswg.org/selectors-4/#relational).
 Try to implement ancestor selectors.
-As I write this, no browser has actually implemented `:has`; why?
+As I write this, no browser has actually implemented `:has`; why do you think that is?
 Hint: analyze the asymptotic speed of your implementation.
 There is a clever implementation that is *O(1)* amortized per element---can you find it?